Displaying items by tag: SEAPLM

 (Left - Right) Ms Sandra Knowles, expert from ACER; Ms Christina Tong Li Lim, Mr Ban Heng Choy, and Ms Donna Lim Ching-Tse from Nanyang Technological University.

-The Cambodia pilot served as the main example during the workshop.
-Participants were introduced to the methodology, the mapping templates, and the broader analytical approach developed under the study.
-Rather than asking each country to carry out a full mapping exercise during the session, the workshop focused on building shared understanding and preparing national teams for possible future application in their own contexts.
+Cambodia served as the pilot country for Phase 1 of the study.
+During the workshop, the Cambodia pilot was used as the main example to introduce participants to the methodology, mapping templates, and broader analytical approach.
+Rather than asking each country to conduct a full mapping exercise during the session, the workshop focused on building a shared understanding of the process and preparing national teams for possible future application in their own contexts.

 |